FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkientity.md

 To define a certificate list, use the PKIENTITY command with the following parameters:

 -   ID: An identifier is a case-insensitive string with a maximum of 32 characters.
 If the identifier contains spaces, enclose the identifier in single quotes. (*mandatory* *parameter*)
 -   CERTIFICATES: A list of up to 100 certificate IDs.
 Each ID is a case-insensitive string with a maximum of 32 characters.
-There is no check other than syntax when you insert this parameter, so if you use an ID in the CERTIFICATES list that is the same as a PKIENTITY object ID <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> ignores this ID when loading CFTSSL properties.
+There is no check other than syntax when you insert this parameter, so if you use an ID in the CERTIFICATES list that is the same as a PKIENTITY object ID {{< TransferCFT/componentshortname >}} ignores this ID when loading CFTSSL properties.
 -   MODE: An action on the certificate, CREATE, REPLACE, or DELETE. (default = REPLACE)
 -   PKIFNAME: The name of the PKI internal datafile to use. (default = $CFTPKU)